Skip to main content

 Session State

-The orchestrator maintains in-memory session state for each editing session:
+The orchestrator maintains per-session state for each editing session:

 • Draft pages — Current page content with all pending edits